Dog whistle (politics): 21st century

-In 2012, Obama's campaign ran an ad in Ohio that said Mitt Romney was "not one of us".
-The Washington Post journalist Karen Tumulty wrote: "ironically, it echoes a slogan that has been used as a racial code over at least the past half-century".

 During the 2016 presidential election campaign and on a number of occasions throughout his presidency, Donald Trump was accused of using racial and antisemitic "dog whistling" techniques by politicians and major news outlets.
-New York Times columnist Ross Douthat remarked that the Trump campaign slogan, "Make America Great Again", "can be read as a dog whistle" to some whiter and more Anglo-Saxon past".
+New York Times columnist Ross Douthat remarked that the Trump campaign "slogan 'Make America Great Again' can be read as a dog-whistle to some whiter and more Anglo-Saxon past".

-Another example of Trump's alleged dog whistling can be seen in his frequent use of the slogan, "America First" in his presidential campaign and presidency.
-Those words have a complex history in American politics which includes both use by the anti-Black Ku Klux Klan and by the isolationist America First Committee with its undertones of antisemitism in its campaign to keep the United States out of World War II.
-Thus, whether Trump realized it or not, the words recalled dark meanings.
+Former Fox News anchor Tucker Carlson has been reported to use dog-whistling tactics on his former commentary show Tucker Carlson Tonight.

 During the 2018 gubernatorial race in Florida, Ron DeSantis came under criticism for comments that were allegedly racist, saying: "The last thing we need to do is to monkey this up by trying to embrace a socialist agenda with huge tax increases and bankrupting the state.
 That is not going to work.
 That's not going to be good for Florida."
-DeSantis was accused of using the verb "monkey" as a racist dog whistle; his opponent, Andrew Gillum, was African-American.
+DeSantis was accused of using the verb "monkey" as a racist dog whistle; his opponent, Andrew Gillum, was an African American.
 DeSantis denied that his comment was meant to be racially charged.

+Terms such as "woke", "CRT", and "DEI" have been described as dog whistles against Black people.